-Does asparagus cause gas?
+Does asparagus cause gas and bloating?
 It can in certain people- and we’re about to tell you why – and how to stop it while still (possibly) getting to enjoy these yummy green spears.

 So, let’s get into it…